 If you think you can just walk around the desert wearing short sleeves, think again.
 Even on the hottest day, night temperatures in the desert fall sharply and very suddenly.
 It’s best to always keep a jacket or extra layer of clothing at hand and make sure you are not caught off guard when this happens.

 Walking barefoot on scorching hot sand is a recipe for third degree burn, so limit that to very specific locations and times of the day.
 You should always wear closed-toe shoes in the afternoon and in the summer when temperature is at its highest.
-Desert hiking shoes are best if you are planning to go hiking or trail running as you will need something that is both sturdy and breathable.
+Desert hiking shoes and boots are best if you are planning to go hiking or trail running as you will need something that is both sturdy and breathable.
 If you are into that, barefoot shoes with a thick enough sole are also an option.

 Hanes Men’s Long Sleeve Cool Dri T-Shirt UPF 50+

 75% Merino wool socks